-- A 10-minute Daily Review with a focus on the retrieval of prior learning. learning, previously taught spelling patterns or previously taught grammar objectives. - 15 minutes of teaching and modelling the new concepts. - 25 minutes of independent/group/paired or adult supported learning. - 10-minute plenary that includes AfL.
+- A 5-minute Rapid Retrival activity with a focus on the retrieval of prior learning. - 15 minutes of teaching and modelling the new concepts, using the I/we/you do approach. - 30 minutes of independent/group/paired or adult supported learning. - 10-minute plenary that includes AfL.